 News on nationwide COVID stimulus relief looked promising when both the US House and Senate passed a $900B economic relief package on the Monday before Christmas.
 The package included general relief such as $600 stimulus checks for individuals, $284B to recharge the Paycheck Protection Program (PPP) loan program for small businesses and a target of $15B set aside in emergency relief for in-person entertainment venues such as movie theatres and live music halls.
-This last amount offered was in response to the “Save our Stages” lobbying campaign championed by NATO and should provide much needed support for independent theaters.
-The Independent Cinema Alliance estimates without this additional government support 70% of all independent theaters are at risk of closing permanently in 2021.
-However, President Trump threw a wrench into the works by calling the relief package a “disgrace” and threatening to veto the entire bill unless the amount of direct payments to individuals were increased to $2,000.
-As of this writing it is still unclear how this plays out, though most expect some version of the bill will be cleared eventually.
+This last amount offered was in response to the “Save our Stages” lobbying campaign championed by NATO and should provide much-needed support for independent theatres.
+The Independent Cinema Alliance estimates without this additional government support 70% of all independent theatres are at risk of closing permanently in 2021.
+However, President Trump threw a wrench into the works by calling the relief package a “disgrace” and threatening to veto the entire bill unless the number of direct payments to individuals was increased to $2,000.
+As of this writing, it is still unclear how this plays out, though most expect some version of the bill will be cleared eventually.

 See also: House Efforts to Alter Coronavirus Package Fail, Leaving Aid in Limbo (Wall Street Journal)